Alfresco/docs-activiti-enterprise/docs/deployment/deploy.md

+---
+Title: Deployment
+---

 # Deployment

+This page describes the options for deploying Alfresco Activiti Enterprise.

 ## Prerequisites

 The following table details the technologies that are required and that you should be familiar with in order to successfully deploy Alfresco Activiti Enterprise on Amazon Web Services (AWS) Amazon Elastic Container Service for Kubernetes (EKS).

 **Note**: You can only install a single application with Alfresco Activiti Enterprise.